 "So what is the distributive property in math exactly?", you might ask.
-Well, how fortunate that's precisely the title of the first section!
+Well, how fortunate that's precisely the title of!

 What is the distributive property in math?